 Clause 9.1 of all management system standards is entitled “Monitoring, measurement, analysis, and evaluation”.
-This article explores the purpose of this clause and how it can be fulfilled in the context of ISO/IEC 27001.
+ISO/IEC 27004, by the same name, provides guidance to organisations on how to fulfil the requirements of this clause.

 What are its key recommendations?